AHKerrigan/my-website/content/authors/admin/index.md

 highlight_name: true
 ---

 I am a second year PhD student at the University of Central Florida Center for Research in Computer Vision.
 I'm broadly interested in Computer Vision with a particular interest in meta-learning and learning with sparse data.
 I graduated from UCF with a Bachelors in Computer Science in 2020.
-I have a passion for all things Artificial Intelligence and write about them here.
+I have a passion for all things Artificial Intelligence and write about them here

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.